IAMDDB

-Diana Adelaide Rocha De Brito, known by her stage name IAMDDB, is an Angolan-Portuguese rapper and singer based in Manchester, United Kingdom.
+Diana Adelaide Rocha De Brito, known professionally as IAMDDB, is an Angolan-Portuguese rapper and singer based in Manchester, United Kingdom.
 IAMDDB has released three EPs and three mixtapes as of 2021 and was listed number three on BBC Sound of 2018.

 Early life

 Diana Adelaide Rocha De Brito was born on 5 March 1996 in Lisbon, Portugal to an Angolan-Portuguese father (Manuel De Brito) who worked as a sound engineer and bassist, and an Angolan mother.
 From a young age, she was immersed in music, spending countless hours in her father's home studio surrounded by instruments, vinyl records, and the sounds of jazz, soul, samba, classical music, and Afro-jazz.

 Around the age of five or six, her family relocated to Manchester, United Kingdom, where she quickly adapted to her new surroundings despite speaking little English, an experience she recalls as more challenging for her family than for her.
 Growing up across various neighborhoods, she developed a strong identity as a Mancunian.
 Influenced by her father's eclectic musical tastes, she grew up listening to vocalists like Nat King Cole, Whitney Houston, Mariah Carey, and even genres like classical music, Afro-soul, and her own "Angolan frequencies".
 From infancy she recounts her parents would play Bob Marley recordings to lull her to sleep, and she would wake up as soon as the music stopped.

 By age seven, Diana began writing her own songs, and by age eleven, she had already recorded her own music.
 Although she studied performing arts in college and continued to nurture her musical voice, it was not until her late teens that she truly recognized music as her professional calling.
 At around age 15, she took part in her school production of Grease as Rizzo where being on stage made her realize that performing was her true passion.